TCU vs. Colorado Predictions & Picks – September 2

 Colorado Betting Info (2022)

-- The Buffaloes have a 13.3% chance to win this game based on the implied probability of the moneyline.
+- Bookmakers have implied with the moneyline set for this matchup that the Buffaloes have a 13.3% chance to win.

-- The Buffaloes had a record of just 2-10-0 against the spread last year.
+- The Buffaloes covered just twice in 12 games against the spread last year.

-- Colorado was winless ATS (0-7) when playing as at least 20.5-point underdogs last year.

 - Buffaloes games hit the over nine out of 12 times last year.